 At our 20 week ultrasound we learned that our unborn baby had a foot deformity known as clubbed feet.
 While it appeared merely to be an easily treated, physical deformity, the ultrasound technician and doctors initial panic and discussion of “options” if it were more than this jarred us.
 We knew that no matter what, this baby was a gift given to us by God and that we would only love her, regardless of what her feet looked like, or any other abnormality she would have.
 Because of this experience, we began praying to St. Gianna for our baby’s health, and for peace and courage for us to face whatever lied ahead for us.
 I asked for God to give me the grace and strength that St. Gianna Beretta Molla had, and for her to intercede for my baby and for me in my vocation of marriage and motherhood.
 We also feel deeply that in today’s political climate, with vulnerable lives—specifically the unborn, under attack, St. Gianna is a timely witness to the prolife mission.
 We hope our Gianna will be a beautiful witness to the value of every human life, just as St. Gianna was.

 Her middle name is Rose for several reasons.
 The first reason is to honor St. Thérèse, which we knew we wanted to do since the very beginning of this pregnancy.
 You see, after traveling to France last summer, St. Thérèse was popping up everywhere for me!
 I never felt much of a connection to her before, but I knew she was a powerful intercessor for many and that she sends roses to those who pray for her intercession.
 We sort of randomly decided to pray a novena to St. Thérèse to conceive a child in the days leading up to her feast day.
 On the last day of our novena, several small rose bushes bloomed in our yard.
 I knew right then that she had interceded for us and I had a feeling we were pregnant.
 A few days later, on the feast of Our Lady of the Rosary, I learned I was pregnant!
 The rosary is a prayer that’s been incredibly special to us, and we have a deep devotion to Mary.
 We love that the name Rose honors several of our favorite Marian apparitions as well, including Our Lady of Lourdes (where we went on pilgrimage last summer) and Our Lady of Guadalupe (who our diocese is consecrating itself to this year)!
 A few days before Gianna was born, Dom and I went to the Blue Army Shrine, which is a Marian shrine dedicated to Our Lady of Fatima.
 While we were there, I noticed for the first time a large statue of St. Thérèse.
 There was one pink rose in bloom next to the Statue, and I took this as our last little reminder from St. Thérèse that she was praying for our girl.
+Another connection we discovered is to St. Rose of Lima, who is the confirmation Saint of our daughter’s Godmother, my sister in law, Amanda.

 We love our little Gianna Rose, and we love that her sweet name embodies strong and beautiful examples of holy women.
 We are comforted in knowing that these Heavenly friends will intercede for her during her lifetime, and we look forward to sharing these women and their stories with her as she grows up.